Defining bathymetry, its role and importance.

 Bathymetry equipment

-Bathymetry, which involves measuring water depths to map the seabed, relies on a range of specialized equipment.
-Let’s take a closer look at the essential equipment used by our center of expertise in this technical discipline.
+Bathymetry, the discipline of measuring water depth in order to map the relief of the seabed, relies on a range of specialized equipment.
+Here’s an overview of the main systems deployed by our center of expertise, essential to this precise and sophisticated measurement technique.

 The bathymetric drone

-An autonomous marine drone is a key tool in the field of bathymetry.
-Its compact design makes it easy to transport for hydrographic and bathymetric surveys.
-It offers a 100% autonomous solution for precise mapping of the seabed, whether for inland waters, ports, rivers or underwater exploration.
+The autonomous marine drone is establishing itself as a key tool in the bathymetry field.
+Its compact size makes it easy to transport for hydrographic and bathymetric surveys.
+Totally autonomous, it provides precise mapping of the seabed, whether in inland waters (harbors, rivers), coastal areas or in the open sea for underwater exploration.

 The bathymetric measurement system

-A bathymetric measurement system is equipped with a single-beam bathymetric echosounder which, combined with an RTK GNSS receiver, enables the processing and storage of water depth measurements synchronized with a precise geo-referenced position.
+The bathymetric measurement system includes a single-beam bathymetric sounder, combined with an RTK GNSS receiver.
+The combination of these two technologies facilitates the processing and storage of depth measurements, while guaranteeing accurate georeferencing.

-In addition to the echo sounder, other tools can be used to measure the depth of a lake, including :
+Other tools can also be used to assess the depth of a lake:

-• Remote sensing bathymetry: this technique uses satellite or aerial images to estimate the depth of lakes.
-It is particularly useful for large lakes or hard-to-reach areas.
-However, it also requires precise calibration and knowledge of image processing to obtain reliable results.
+- Remote sensing bathymetry: This approach uses satellite images or aerial photographs to estimate lake depths.
+It is particularly advantageous for mapping large bodies of water or sites that are difficult to access.
+However, it requires meticulous calibration and image processing skills to obtain reliable results.

 Bathymetry and topography are two closely related disciplines, but they focus on different environments.
 While topography studies the relief of the earth’s surface, bathymetry is concerned with underwater relief.